 The last underwater hull plank was fitted to the ship on 21 May 2020, with a final ‘gold’ nail driven in to mark the occasion.

-The next major phase is ‘fairing’ or smoothing the surface of the hull ready for ‘caulking’ of the seams to make the hull watertight.
+That was followed by‘fairing’or smoothing the surface of the hull; the result can be seen in the picture below.
+Now comes‘caulking’of the seams to make the hull watertight.
 For this process we need oakum from Denmark ($15,000) and marine glue ($10,000).
 With shipping costs from Denmark for the oakum the total needed is $25,000.

-With the planking complete, we need to order the oakum now ready for caulking to start in July.
+With the planking complete and to be ready for caulking to start in July we have placed the order for the oakum.

 May we count on your support with the caulking appeal?